Sports Taping – Fingers

 2.Place a 25mm rigid sports taping with the edge just below the first knuckles(2).

 1.Pinch the tape slightly(1).
-This allows the tape to overlap neatly over the fingers.
+This allows the tape to overlap neatly over them.

-1.Wrap round the finger above the first knuckle(1).
+1.Wrap round them above the first knuckle(1).
 There’s no need to pinch the tape here as before.

 1.What the taped fingers should look like.

-1.Check to ensure that the player is able to bend the fingers slightly.
+1.Check to ensure that the player is able to bend them slightly.
 If it is too tight, re-tape with less tension.